Ivanhoe

 *** 1989 Prince Consort Ster CD

-The 1989 Prince Consort recording is still available.
 Two selections from the opera, "O moon art thou clad" and "Ho!
 Jolly Jenkin," are included on the 1998 CD Sullivan & Co.: The Operas that Got Away.